zivlakmilos/magicbook/README.md

 }
 ```

-*This setting is also available as a build setting.*

 ### Destination folder

 It is also possible to control where the images are stored in the build.
 You can specify a custom destination folder by using the `destination` property.
 It defaults to `assets`.